paltalabs/defindex/apps/docs/10-whitepaper/03-the-defindex-approach/02-contracts/01-vault-contract.md

-# Contracts

-There are 3 main contracts: Zapper, DeFindex and Strategy (formerly known as Adapter).

-## Zapper
-This contract enables users to invest in and withdraw from a DeFindex using a single asset.
-For instance, if a DeFindex requires both USDC and XLM, the Zapper contract allows users to deposit USDC, automatically swapping the USDC for XLM and depositing both assets into the DeFindex according to a predefined ratio.
-Similarly, the Zapper contract facilitates withdrawals by swapping the XLM back to USDC before returning the funds to the user.

-The specific paths used for asset swaps, as well as the proportion of the output assets, are determined off-chain.

-### Functions
-- `deposit`: Allows users to deposit assets into the DeFindex.
-- `zap`: Allows users to deposit assets into the DeFindex using a single asset.
-This function receives the amount of one asset and an array of Soroswap's Aggregator Swap transactions.
-This array is computed offchain using the best path and the proportion of the output assets.
-- `zap_deposit`: It executes a zap and a deposit in a single transaction.
-- `withdraw`: Allows users to withdraw assets from the DeFindex.
-- `zap_withdraw`: Allows users to withdraw assets from the DeFindex and receive a single asset.
-This function receives the amount of one asset and an array of Soroswap's Aggregator Swap transactions.
-This array is computed offchain using the best path and the proportion of the output assets.

-## DeFindex
+# DeFindex Vault Contract
 This contract serves as the core of the DeFindex platform, responsible for managing assets, executing strategies, and ensuring proper asset rebalancing.
-It operates with three primary roles: Deployer, Fee Receiver, Manager, and Emergency Manager.
-Additionally, the contract functions as a token, similar to a liquidity pool token, referred to as the dfToken.
+It operates with four primary roles: **Deployer**, **Fee Receiver**, **Manager**, and **Emergency Manager**.
+Additionally, the contract functions as a token referred to as the dfToken that represents the shares of the vault.

-While anyone can invest in a DeFindex, only the Manager and Emergency Manager have the authority to move funds between the DeFindex and its associated strategies.
+While anyone can invest in a DeFindex, only the Manager and Emergency Manager have the authority to move funds between strategies or even outside strategies and into the Vault itself.

-The contract also holds funds not currently invested in any strategy, known as IDLE funds.
+The contract also holds funds not currently invested in any strategy, known as **IDLE funds**.
 These funds act as a safety buffer, allowing the Emergency Manager to withdraw assets from underperforming or unhealthy strategies and store them as IDLE funds.

 ### Initialization
 The DeFindex contract is initialized with a predefined proportion of assets.
 Let's say 1 token A, 2 token B, and 3 token C. The contract will hold these assets in the right proportion.
 When a user deposits assets into the DeFindex, they receive dfTokens in return, representing their share of the DeFindex's assets.
 In the following documents we talk of dfTokens and shares as the same thing.